 The Studentship covers:

-Please note that, in the coming academic year, the Scholarship will not cover full fees and maintenance allowance.
-Applicants may hold the Scholarship alongside partial funding from other sources.
+Please note that as the Scholarship will not cover full fees and maintenance allowance, applicants may hold the Scholarship alongside partial funding from other sources.

 Tarner Studentship in Philosophy of Science or the History of Scientific Ideas